yao-creative/cdk2_human_classification/readme.md

 Then using RMSD and high variance regions method I cluster the proteins and check for the statistics.
 The full detail is explained in the paper: Exploring_Intuitive_Approaches_to_Protein_Conformation_Clustering_Using_Regions_of_High_Structural_Variance.pdf.

 ## Note:
-Anywhere it says coordinate-based, refers to the T-SNE Based map on the paper
+Anywhere it says coordinate-based, refers to the T-SNE Based Vector map on the paper

 ## Description:
 Goes to the internet retrieves uniprot codes of Human CDK2 conformations, runs a script to obtain the pdb files and model them on pymol while aligning all of them to one of the conformation then outputs RMSD matrix of the conformation vs other conformations.